Cryptolens/cryptolens-cpp/README.md

 =============

-The library is built to be flexible in the way the communication with the serialkeymanager.com web API is performed.
-The examples below instantiate a handle class of type SKM which deals with communation with the web API.
-This handle class is in fact parameterized by several policy classes to which, among other things, communication with the web API is delegated, see the section ''Handle class'' for mor information.
+The library is built to be flexible in the way the communication with the serialkeymanager.com Web API is performed.
+The examples below instantiate a handle class of type SKM which deals with communation with the Web API.
+This handle class is in fact parameterized by several policy classes to which, among other things, communication with the Web API is delegated, see the section ''Handle class'' for mor information.
 In case this seem too heavy weight it is also possible to sidestep this entierly and manually make the HTTPS request and simply provide the response as a string, this is illustrated in the section ''Manual HTTPS requests''.